 These programs have the dual purpose of helping fill the talent pipeline for highly needed positions and increasing the household income for those looking to improve their lives.

-For more information on the programs and how to register for the HVAC and plumbing courses, contact Luis Castillo, program coordinator, at email@example.com or 512.223.7525.
+The classes run year round and on a first-come, first-served basis.
+For more information and to register for the HVAC and plumbing courses, contact Luis Castillo, program coordinator, at email@example.com or 512.223.7525.

 Workforce Solutions Rural Capital Area if funding 100% of the tuition for those who qualify.
 For more information, contact Dianne Kallus, talent development specialist at 512.244.2207 x 1031 or email her here.